Refreshing Iced Matcha Recipes for Summer

-• milanwomennetwork
+- milanwomennetwork

-• 6 min read
+- 6 min read

-Written by: Saraya van Dreumel (founder of Awaken Matcha)
+Written by: Saraya van Dreumel (founder of *Awaken Matcha

 Other than good air conditioning, avoiding the sun during peak hours, and plunging into water whenever our schedules allow, is there anything else we can do?

-…making something cold, delicious, and energizing - with minimal prep and maximum impact.
+Here’s one ritual that never fails me: making something cold, delicious, and energizing—with minimal prep and maximum impact.

 Why Matcha is the Perfect Summer Drink

-Because the temperature of the water changes the extraction of certain components within the matcha.
+Why does it reduce the bitterness, you may ask?
+The temperature of the water changes the extraction of certain components within the matcha.

-The caffeine and catechins are present in the plant to protect the plant from pests, hence their astringent and bitter taste.
+The caffeine and catechins are present in the plant to protect it from pests, hence their astringent and bitter taste.
+However, in high-quality matcha, the chlorophyll and L-theanine content contrast these flavors with sweetness and earthy umami.

-What makes for a high-quality matcha?
+What Makes for a High-Quality Matcha?

 To reap all of the health benefits, high-quality matcha should be:

-• Shade-grown for at least 21 days
+Shade-grown for at least 21 days

-• Picked during the first harvest (spring)
+Picked during the first harvest (spring)

-• Ground in small batches on stone mills
+Ground in small batches on stone mills

-• Grown away from pollution and tested for purity
+Grown away from pollution and tested for purity

 Now let’s move on to the drinks that can help you feel hydrated and cool this summer.